 Potential courses you’ll take in an online master’s in educational psychology degree program

-- Behavior Assessment.
+• Behavior Assessment.
 Students will learn to evaluate a student or client’s behaviors to determine a diagnosis, treatment plan, or learning improvement plan.
 They learn to identify why people behave the way they do and connect them with appropriate resources.
-Some students may go on to create behavior assessments for educators and counselors.

-- Educational Technology.
-Technology has advanced throughout history, including in education and psychological fields.
-Students will learn the history and evolution of technology and how to integrate it into education and counseling settings.
+• Educational Technology.
+Students will learn the history and evolution of technology and how to integrate it into educational and counseling settings.

-- DSM5.
-Students will learn about the Diagnostic and Statistical Manual for Mental Disorders, the fifth edition (DSM5), created by the American Psychological Association to assist professionals in diagnosing mental health disorders.
+• DSM5.
+Students will learn about the Diagnostic and Statistical Manual for Mental Disorders, fifth edition (DSM5), created by the American Psychological Association to assist professionals in diagnosing mental health disorders.

 What Can You Do With an Online Master’s in Educational Psychology?